ealush/vest/packages/context/README.md

 ## How Context Works?

 The way context works is quite simple.
 Creating a context initializes a closure with a context storage object.
-When you run your context call, it takes your values, and places them in the context storage object.
+When you run your context call, it takes your values, and places them in the context's closure.
 When your function finishes running, the context is cleared.

 ![image](https://user-images.githubusercontent.com/11255103/137119151-6912d3f1-ab48-4c91-a426-76af8abc8c55.png)